Algorta (Bilbao Metro)

-Algorta is a station on line 1 of the Bilbao metro.
+Algorta is a station on Line 1 of the Bilbao Metro.
 It is located in the neighborhood of Algorta, in the municipality of Getxo.
 The station opened as part of the metro on 11 November 1995, replacing an older station.

 History

 The station first opened to the public in 1893 as part of the Las Arenas-Plentzia railway, operated by the Las Arenas-Plencia Railway Company.
 At the time it was known as Guecho station.
 At Las Arenas, in the municipality of Getxo, the line connected with the Bilbao-Las Arenas railway.
 Direct services between Bilbao and Algorta started in 1901.
 The station was at-grade, with one side platform and one island platform.
 The station building, now demolished, followed the same architectural design as others of the same line, with the only remaining example being that of Neguri station.
-Next to the station there was a small train depot.
+Next to the station, there was a small train depot.

-Starting in 1947, the narrow-gauge railway companies that operated within the Bilbao metropolitan area were merged to become Ferrocarriles y Transportes Suburbanos, shortened FTS and the first precedent of today's Bilbao metro.
+Starting in 1947, the narrow-gauge railway companies that operated within the Bilbao metropolitan area were merged to become Ferrocarriles y Transportes Suburbanos, shortened FTS and the first precedent of today's Bilbao Metro.
 In 1977, the FTS network was transferred to the public company FEVE and in 1982 to the recently created Basque Railways.
-In the 1980s it was decided the station, just like most of the former railway line, would be integrated into line 1 of the metro, with the new station opening underground now as part of the metro network on 11 November 1995.
+In the 1980s it was decided the station, just like most of the former railway line, would be integrated into Line 1 of the metro, with the new station opening underground now as part of the metro network on 11 November 1995.
 The former station building, platforms and train depot were demolished and replaced with a public plaza named Algorta Station Plaza.

 Station layout

-It is an underground station with a single island platform.
+It is an half-underground station with a single island platform.
 The main hall is above the ground.